Danko-Lab/proseq2.0/README.md

 ## Examples
 The pipeline requires two parameters for genome information, including BWA index (--bwa-index) and chrom info (--chrom-info).

-__BWA index__ should be generated using the __bwa index__ command according to BWA manual at http://bio-bwa.sourceforge.net/bwa.shtml
+__BWA index__ should be generated using the __bwa index__ command according to BWA manual at http://bio-bwa.sourceforge.net/bwa.shtml .
+Please note that the program only take in the prefix when you assign the index, no ".bwt" in the end.
+See the BWA manual for more details.

 __Chrom info__ is a tab-delimited file with two columns.
 The first column is the chromosome name and the second is the size of the chromosome.
 Please see see /input_file_exmaples/mm10.chromInfo for example

 ```
+bwa index Genome.fa.gz
-export bwaIndex=PathToBWAIndex
+export bwaIndex=Genome.fa.gz
 export chromInfo=PathToChromInfo
 ```